peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 **Returns:**

 * A negative number, if this value is less than the other object; or 0, if both values are equal; or a positive number, if this value is less than the other object or if the other object is null.
 This implementation returns a positive number if.

-### <a id='compareTo(long)'>compareTo</a>
+### compareTo
+    public int compareTo(long other)
 Compares this CBOR number with a 64-bit signed integer.
 In this implementation, the two numbers' mathematical values are compared.
 Here, NaN (not-a-number) is considered greater than any number.

 **Parameters:**